ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 3. **Lack of consistency**: the roles defined on the diagram must reflect the real representation of the the work to be done in a task/project.
 There can be no arbitrary replaciments involved.
 4. **Adding too many columns**: the diagram should be clear and simple, adding only key tasks.
     4.1.
 So, do not add administrative tasks, like team meetings, for example.
-5. **Mixing up who is responsible for who is accountable**: the person designated as 'responsible' for some task should not also be 'accountable' for the same task.
+5. **Mixing up the persons who is responsible, and person who should be accountable for**: the person designated as 'responsible' for some task should not be also 'accountable' for that same task.
     5.1.
 Besides, this add a layer of compliance to the tool.
 6. **Too many assignments given to one stakeholder**: this can lead to performance issues.
-7. **There can be no empty cells left behind**: since the tool aims to birng key tasks, there should not be important element unsigned in terms of responsabilities in the task/project document.
+7. **There can be no empty cells left behind**: since the tool aims to bring key tasks, there should not be important element unsigned in terms of responsabilities in the task/project document.
 8. **Clear aggrements**: there should be clear aggrement about the responsabilities taken in the document.